 While it can be tempting to try and do it on your own to save a buck, the mold elimination cost isn’t always as high as one might think.

 The best way to compare monetary cost to the cost of your own safety is to ask for free quotes from your local mold remedial specialist.

 Some companies even offer a warranty on their services as a guarantee that the mold won’t come back for a specific period of time.

-These areas include untreated basement walls, leaks around pipe fittings, poor sealed flashing around chimneys or in attic spaces, your HVAC system, and anywhere moisture builds up due to poor ventilation.
+These areas that are most susceptible include untreated basement walls, leaks around pipe fittings, poorly sealed flashing around chimneys or in attic spaces, your HVAC system, and anywhere moisture builds up due to poor ventilation.

 A home is especially susceptible to mold growth after a flooding incident.
 And, sump pump failures will also exacerbate any basement flooding issues.

 If you recollect seeing some of the homes on TV after Hurricane Katrina, you could see black mold growing on the walls up to where the water line had been.

 If you aren’t sure whether or not you have mold in these areas, there are some obvious ways to detect mold growth.